All Episodes

 The odds against this actually ever occurring are considerably greater than a Google Plex to one.

-Failing this, some kind of arcane, probably manipulation device may be employed.
+Failing this, some kind of arcane, probably manipulation device, may be employed.

 In other words, there's no way to destroy the planet, folks.

-it it just can't be done.
+It just can't be done.

 That'd need a lot of rockets.

-You'd have to attach various parts of the planet, a lot of propellant, propel us through space, all those gazillions of miles, make sure we miss the moon on the way, because that's not big enough to destroy us if it hit us.
+You'd have to attach various parts of the planet, a lot of propellant, propel us through space, all those gazillions of miles.

-Make it uh make book on that.
+Make book on that.

 You're not destroying the planet, and you can't.